 falsewhen you are ready to submit for certification.

-- The service must ensure that incoming requests are intended for your service, as discussed in the "Verifying that the Request is Intended for Your Service" section of Handling Requests Sent by Alexa.
+- The service must ensure that incoming requests are intended for your service, as discussed in Verify that the request came from your skill.

 2.3.
 Skills with Account Linking